 It is for that reason that I am still absolutely "in" on Jaelan Phillips as an NFL draft prospect.

 Sure, the price may have changed versus what we all expected.
 A talented top-recruit at one of the high-value positions in football will typically cost you a first-round selection, but Phillips has medical red tape and is unproven to this point with his development in technique on a week to week basis—it would be a surprise if he were to end up being an early selection.
 But the kind of natural talent Phillips has doesn't just go away.

 A great example here is New England Patriots defensive lineman Byron Cowart.
 Our very own Trevor Sikkema did a great job outlining Cowart's trials as a college player in early 2019, but he, like Phillips, was once upon a time a prized recruit who saw his playing career go sideways.
 Redemption in the form of a strong final season at Maryland and then an effective pre-draft process helped Cowart get drafted in the fifth round of the 2019 NFL Draft by the Patriots.
 Cowart started Week 1 for the Patriots on the defensive line last weekend and was effective as a rotational presence in the middle.

-The path and hope of Phillips being a top draft choice has likely come and gone.
+The path and hope of Phillips being a top draft choice has most likely come and gone.
 But that doesn't mean his football story is over.
 Far from it.